GTK SourceView Highlighting

 def:underlined

-markup languages use it for web adresses/urls
+markup languages use it for web addresses/urls

 <!-- Heading styles, uncomment to enable -->